mattg9/JavaParser/readme.txt

 --------------------------
 Process
 --------------------------
+- Loop over files and pick which parser to use
-- Keep a record of everything I find
+- Keep a record of everything I find reading (utf8)
 - Update a table with new records
 - Update existing records in the table given ID
 - Sort on ID
-- Export the table to a csv file
+- Export the table to a csv file (utf8)

 --------------------------
 Test Cases
 --------------------------
 - Empty values in file table (csv, html)
 - Only headers provided in a file
-  - This adds new headers to the table, when combined the records just yeild null values for those fields.
+  - Adds new headers to the table, when combined the records just yeild null values for those fields.
 - Badly formatted files (assume file has been validated?)
-  - May throw exception 'index out of bounds' if file header count exceeds row data provided.
+  - Catch thrown exception 'index out of bounds' if file header count exceeds row data provided.
-- Languages: I will test french, germany, japanese, and russian.
+- Languages: french, germany, japanese, russian
 - Column header is an emtpy tag or empty string?

 --------------------------
 Assumptions
 --------------------------
-- The data in HTML file is always in a table with id 'directory'
+- If there is data in the HTML file it can only be found in a table with id 'directory'

 - There is always an ID column